ktorio/ktor-documentation/topics/digest.md

    In Ktor, you can specify the realm and the way of generating a nonce value when [configuring](#configure-provider) the `digest` authentication provider.

 1. Usually a client displays a login dialog where a user can enter credentials.
-Then, a client sends a request with the following `Authorization` header:
+Then, a client makes a request with the following `Authorization` header:

    ```
    Authorization: Digest username="jetbrains",